ByteSurgeonAmos/nyumbani-care-service/README.md

 ### Payment Processing

-The application uses Paystack as the primary payment processor with M-Pesa as a backup option for greater flexibility in the East African market.
+The application uses Paystack as the payment processor, configured to handle payments in Kenyan Shillings (KES).
 The payment service supports:

-- Payment initialization
+- Payment initialization with secure order tracking
 - Webhook handling for asynchronous payment updates
-- Payment verification and status tracking
+- Payment verification and transaction status tracking
+- Comprehensive error handling and logging

+For detailed implementation notes, see [PAYSTACK_NOTES.md](docs/PAYSTACK_NOTES.md)

 ### File Storage